infographic showing generalized anxiety disorder and treatment options

 When you opt for outpatient anxiety counseling, you are choosing to take charge of your mental well-being.
 Unmanaged anxiety affects the self-worth, personal relationships, coping skills of not only the individual but their entire family.
 To learn more about the broad range of treatment options offered at our Portland mental health center, reach out to us by calling (866)262-0531 or verify your insurance online.

+Healing from anxiety involves not only physical but also emotional recovery.
 Recovering from anxiety is a gradual process, and the signs of improvement can be subtle at first.
+Thankfully, there is hope, whether that looks like coping strategies, ongoing therapy, or medication management.

 Patient engaged in relaxation exercises during anxiety treatment